 Portable Electric Heaters rarely display their energy ratings making it hard for you to determine energy efficiency.
 As the table above indicates, portable heaters, although convenient, can be very expensive to run and should be used sparingly to avoid an electricity bill blowout.
 A standard electric radiant heater costs about $0.36 per hour and an electric panel heater costs $0.43, but neither of these are economical when heating large spaces such as a living room.

 According to Canster Blue a standard gas heater costs $0.43 – $0.51 per hour.
 Although gas has historically been a cheaper energy source, electric heating options such as reverse cycle air conditioners are becoming more energy-efficient.
 A study by the Melbourne University found that consumers can save money by making the switch from gas heating to using reverse cycle air conditioners.

 Sometimes heating your home with wood can be more economical than the alternatives; particularly if you have easy access to wood supplies.
 However, in terms of energy efficiency, wood heaters score low due to the amount of heat lost in chimneys and larger spaces.
 Between technical specifications, performance and safety requirements, the selection process can be very daunting and equally confusing.

 THE FINAL WORD

-Having looked at cost and energy efficiency – the Reverse cycle air-conditioner is a clear winner for modern Aussie homes.
+Having looked at cost and energy efficiency – the reverse cycle air conditioner is a clear winner for modern Aussie homes.
 MHIAA offers a range of reverse cycle split systems from 1.7kW – 9.5kW.
 With a range like this you’ll be sure to find a solution for every type of room.
-So, it’s time to say goodbye to feeling guilty about using your aircon and hello to enjoying warmth and comfort at home – stress free!
+So, it’s time to say goodbye to feeling guilty about using your air conditioner and hello to enjoying warmth and comfort at home – stress free!

 Please note: your heating costs will depend on your home, your local climate and the prices you pay for electricity or gas.